NM-TAFE/civ-ipriot-in-class-demos/week11/lesson.md

 Why?

-This is because _conceptually_ we think of the object as having behaviours "my cat meows".
-However, while my cat meowing is a behaviour of my cat, in reality when we program it makes no sense to copy the behaviour into every instance of a class (since the procedure for meowing is the same, it is only the attributes that change).
+This is because _conceptually_ we think of the object as having behaviors "my cat meows".
+However, while my cat meowing is a behavior of my cat, in reality when we program it makes no sense to copy the behavior into every instance of a class (since the procedure for meowing is the same, it is only the attributes that change).

-Instead, we define the behaviour once in the class and then pass the instances to the class.
+Instead, we define the behavior once in the class and then pass the instances to the class.

 In that sense, it is as though we are asking the class Cat to meow my cat.